Billa (2007 film): Plot

-A shootout occurs at the party, and Jayaprakash is killed by Jagadish, leaving his gun behind.
-Velu finds the Jayaprakash dead and the gun, but is taken into the custody of the police team, now headed by Gokulnath.
-He argues during interrogation that he is Velu and not Billa to Gokulnath.
+A shootout occurs at the party, and Jayaprakash is killed by an unknown assailant, leaving his gun behind.
+Velu finds Jayaprakash dead and the weapon, but is taken into the custody of the police team, now headed by Gokulnath.
+During interrogation, he tells Gokulnath that he is Velu, not Billa.
 Velu mentions a piece of evidence – the pen drive, which may prove his innocence, but the pen drive is nowhere to be found.
 Unable to prove his innocence, Velu escapes from a police van and phones Gokulnath, where he asks him to meet at the Aero bridge, where it is revealed that Gokulnath is none other than Jagadish and was the one who killed Jayaprakash.
-Officer Anil Menon apparently had the pen drive all along and strikes a deal with Velu to get hold of Jagdish.
+Officer Anil Menon apparently had the pen drive all along and struck a deal with Velu to get hold of Jagdish.

-Meanwhile, Sasha and Karan have been kidnapped by Jagadish and wants the pen drive in return for them.
-Velu meets Ranjith and gives him a second pen drive with the same data, but corrupted.
+Meanwhile, Sasha and Karan have been kidnapped by Jagadish, who is demanding the pen drive in return.
+Velu meets Ranjith and gives him a second pen drive with the same data, but it's corrupted.
 When Ranjith tries to kill Velu, a scuffle ensues, making Ranjith fall from the top.
 In a final confrontation, Jagadish fights with Velu.
-Jagdish posing as Gokulnath, asks the police to arrest Velu as Billa but gets shot by the squad of police and dies as the police have wired the entire conversation between Jagadish and Velu, thus proving his innocence.
-Velu finally hands over the original pen drive to officer Menon and joins Sasha and Karan.
+Jagadish, posing as Gokulnath, asks the police to arrest Velu as Billa, but gets shot by the squad of police and dies as the police have wired the entire conversation between Jagadish and Velu, thus proving his innocence.
+Velu finally hands over the original pen drive to Officer Menon and joins Sasha and Karan.